Welcome to I'm So Sorry, the blog that puts the sad in sadomasochistic power fantasy.

 These are some of the games we might be playing in the next year or two, maybe even enjoying but I wouldn't get my hopes up if I were you.
 That's if the developers don't just bottle it like The Last Guardian.

-Or, as they should be calling it: At Fucking Last, Guardian
+The Last Guardian Or, as they should be calling it: At Fucking Last, Guardian

 The Last Guardian is a vague adventure game from auteur, critic bait makers Team Ico about friendship, yiffing and a giant griffin-puppy you... interact wiiiittthhh, somehow?
 To solve environmental puzzles aaannndd... get, places?
 You want to go?
 For equally unspecified reasons.